anqitu/NTUOSS-ImageRecognitionWorkshop/README.md

   /start
 ```

-In the /data folder, there are train, test and validation image folders, with the data distribution shown as below.
+In the /data folder, there are train, test and validation image folders.
 The data here are all downloaded from [Kaggle](https://www.kaggle.com/c/dogs-vs-cats-redux-kernels-edition/data).
-To allow Keras to use its special API to handle the data downloads directly from the folder, the tructure of the project folder must be as following.
-There is a also a model folder containing the models I have trained before this workshop.
+To allow Keras to use its special API to handle the data downloads directly from the folder, the structure of the project folder must be as following.
+There is a also a model folder containing the models I have trained before this workshop, with a much larger data set than what we are using for this workshop.
+To improve the accuracy of the model by training on a larger dataset after this workshop, you can download more images from Kaggle.

 ```
 /data
   /train:
-    /cat: 2000
+    /cat: 200
-    /dog: 2000
+    /dog: 200
   /validation
-    /cat: 1000
+    /cat: 100
-    /dog: 1000
+    /dog: 100
   /test
     /cat: 100
     /dog: 100